greateidea/di-service/README.md

-# using the service in you component
+# using the service in your component
 import React from 'react';
 import { Service } from '@orange/di-service';